 Above all, collars are a jolly good idea where the safety of the dog is concerned, without it, there would be no means of control.
-We attach our dogs’ leads to the collar, we sometimes hold it directly for control, dogs look great with bespoke collars and of course it is somewhere to hang the identification tag, microchip tag and any other tag you wish.
+We attach our dogs’ leads to them.
+We sometimes hold it directly for control, dogs look great with bespoke collars and of course it is somewhere to hang the identification tag, microchip tag and any other tag for that matter.

 Types of material